Skip to main content

 Serving Food

-Our plant-based meals are presented, served and enjoyed at your event using nothing but reusable plates, bowls, cutlery, and glasses.
+Our plant-forward meals are presented, served and enjoyed at your event using nothing but reusable plates, bowls, cutlery, and glasses.

-All orders are delivered on reusable platters with custom made clear perspex lids (no glad-wrap) and come with freshly laundered reusable linen napkins, stainless steel cutlery and high quality crockery.
+All orders are delivered on reusable platters with covered with freshly laundered reusable linen napkins (no glad-wrap), stainless steel serving-ware and high quality crockery.

 • 4